Christopher Judge: Acting

-In 1989 Judge began studying at the Howard Fine Studio in LA.
-A few of his early roles were in the 1990s Bird on a Wire, Cadence, Neon Rider and MacGyver with future Stargate SG-1 star Richard Dean Anderson.
+In 1989, Judge began studying at the Howard Fine Studio in Los Angeles.
+His early roles in the 1990s included Bird on a Wire, Cadence, Neon Rider and MacGyver with future Stargate SG-1 star Richard Dean Anderson.
 In the ensuing years, Judge had small parts in various television shows and films such as 21 Jump Street (with future SG-1 director Peter DeLuise), The Fresh Prince of Bel-Air, and House Party 2, and as a regular on Sirens from 1994 to 1995.

 Judge's largest role came in 1997 with Stargate SG-1.
 While at a friend's house, he saw his friend's roommate practicing for an audition for the show and was intrigued.
-While the roommate was away, Judge looked at the audition notes, then called his agent, insisted he get him an audition, or lose him as a client.
+While the roommate was away, Judge looked at the audition notes, called his agent, and insisted he get him an audition or lose him as a client.
 At the audition, there were three actors trying out for each of the other principal roles, but eight or ten for the role of Teal'c.
 Judge was confident that he had acquired the part when they dismissed everyone who had read for the part except him.

 Judge's subsequent work includes guest spots on Andromeda, Stargate Atlantis, The Mentalist, the television film Personal Effects, and the films Snow Dogs and A Dog's Breakfast, the latter written and directed by fellow Stargate actor David Hewlett.
 Judge appeared in "Anonymous", the October 26, 2010 episode of NCIS: Los Angeles, and as one of Bane's henchmen in the 2012 film The Dark Knight Rises.

 Writing

 Judge wrote four Stargate SG-1 episodes: season five's "The Warrior", season six's "The Changeling", season seven's "Birthright", and season eight's "Sacrifices".

 After Stargate SG-1 was cancelled, Judge began writing a script for a show called Rage of Angels that would have enabled him to play "the lead in an hour formatted show and prove that a black lead can be commercially viable and sustainable in overseas markets."
-The script was marketed as a two-hour, back door pilot with MGM, but is now apparently with Direct TV and Starz Media.
+The script was marketed as a two-hour, backdoor pilot with MGM, but is now apparently with Direct TV and Starz Media.